Amsterdam, Utrecht and Rotterdam

 Accommodation and meals

 In this tour overnight, breakfast and dinner will be on board of the river boat.

 A 311 ft. long and 36 ft. wide, very well equipped river cruise ship.
-The vessel has 56 cabins for maximal 112 passengers.
-All of these cabins have a window, giving you a different view every day (outside cabins).
+The vessel has 56 cabins, all of these cabins have a window.

 Lower deck cabins

 The lower deck features 21 twin cabins and one single cabin.

 There are 12 regular twin cabins (10m² / 108sq.ft.) at the back and middle of the lower deck, each with two single low beds (200x80cm / 78×31 inches).

 One cabin has the possibility for a third bunk bed (above one of the beds), while the single cabin (9m² / 97sq.ft.) has one low bed (200x80cm / 78×31 inches).

 At the front of the lower deck are nine newly-renovated “superior” cabins (9.5–11.5 m² / 102–124sq.ft.).

 Two superior cabins feature a double bed (200x160cm / 78×62 inches), while the other seven feature two separate beds set together as a hotel-style bed (200×160 cm / 78×62 inches).